---

 ## Viewing traces in the dashboard

-Once you have enabled session tracing, you can visualize traces in your dashboard:
+Once traces are being collected, through always-on tracing or a session trace, you can visualize them in your dashboard:

 1. Select your team from the team switcher and select your project.